 The AS-1 line is used as a reference point when applying tint to the front windshield to ensure that the tint meets the requirements of the law.
-The line is typically marked on the front windshield by the manufacturer or by the company that installs the tint.
+The line is typically marked on the front windshield by the manufacturer, or by the company that installs the tint.
 The AS-1 designation can be found in bottom or top edge of your windshield.

 AS-1 line is typically 5 inches parallel to the top of your windshield.
 In laws this is often described as the area above the interior rear view mirror, or the area above the reach of windshield wipers.
 But, you must take a look at our tint laws to see how your state defines it.

 You can tint your windshield above AS-1 line or top 5 to maximum 6 inches in most states.
 Minnesota and Pennsylvania for example are two that do not permit any windshield tint.
-Most other states permit some kind of windshield tint above AS-1 line, with restrictions including darkness, reflection and specific colors.
+Most other states permit some kind of windshield tint above AS-1 line, with restrictions including darkness, reflection, and colors.